SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 :::
 ::: good
-Good Example: The chosen solution meets the requirements and is highlighted as per [Do you manage up?](/do-you-manage-up)
+Good example: The chosen solution meets the requirements and is highlighted as per [Do you manage up?](/do-you-manage-up)
 :::

 ###  Internal Applications